brianium/cog-town/README.md

 Build **agentic workflows** in Clojure with the ergonomics of `core.async`.

-`cog.town` gives you a tiny set of composable primitives—**cogs**, **flows**, and **dialogues**—for wiring together stateful, concurrent agents that pass messages over channels.
+`cog.town` gives you a tiny set of composable primitives—**cogs**—stateful, concurrent agents that pass messages over channels.
-Think of it as Lego® bricks for conversational or multimodal AI systems.
+Think of them as Lego® bricks for conversational or multimodal AI systems.

----

-## 5‑minute tour

-The goal is core.async semantics for agent workflows.

 ```clojure
 (ns my.ns